tilly111/adaptive_symmetry_breaking/readme.md

 ```

 ### Kilobot-Plugin
-First you have to source and load modules, if not already done
+First you have to source (source where the file is located) and load modules, if not already done

 ```
 module load cmake
-source set_argos_env
+source set_argos_env.sh
 ```

 Now we can download the plugin.